 Fly north from Fairbanks across the Yukon River to the village of Bettles, nestled on the southern flanks of the Brooks Range.
 From here, we catch a plane that will fly us northwest over Gates of the Arctic National Park to a lake near the remote Nigu River.
 After unloading the airplane and carrying our gear to the river we will make camp on a nice gravel bar with views of mountains all around.

 Breaking camp takes some time early in the trip and with 24 hours of daylight, there is no hurry.
 When we get the boats loaded and complete our safety briefing we push out into the current.
-The current is swift so we can cover 10 miles before lunch without trouble.
+The current is swift so we can cover 8 miles before lunch without trouble.
 When we see wildlife, we can pull ashore and get out the spotting scope and binoculars.
 The Nigu is not a big river but the valley is gorgeous.
-Clear waters push the canoes first towards one cliff and then back towards the permafrost bluffs.
-Your guide will teach you how to move the canoes gracefully down-river.
+Clear waters push the boats first towards one cliff and then back towards the permafrost bluffs.
 When we near Nigu Bluff we will search for a suitable camp, haul the boats ashore and settle into a new spot.

 Another day on the river.
 We have all day and just 12 miles to cover, which leaves time for a nice hike at lunch and ample opportunities for bird watching, fishing or other diversions.

 Puvkrat is the Inupiaq name for a dragon’s-back shaped ridge running perpendicular to the river.
 The rock spires host nesting falcons and hawks and ancient hunters built small caves in the rock to store meat.
 Cloudberries abound and the ridge stretches endlessly to the west.
 If conditions permit we will spend a full day exploring along the ridge.